 The reason why these machines were rewarding chewing gum in the first place was because gambling was entirely illegal at that time, and this was one of the creative forms of payouts at that time.
 With popularity growing around the machines, some people were actually calling them chewing gum dispensers, rather than slot machines.

 With so many new symbols being represented now, it’s not easy for these classic symbols to keep up with these new ones.
 Regardless, there’s still a ton of people out there that stay true to their roots and stick with the classic style games which can create a nostalgic feeling.
 There’s just something about these cherries and liberty bells that can bring you back down memory lane.
 Just seeing one of these symbols makes most people think right away about what they represent.
 Simply put, it’s a classic.
 And it will never go out of style.
-In fact, you can start playing some of these classic slots here at Caesars Casino online for free, 24/7.
+In fact, you can start playing some of these free classic slots here at Caesars Casino online for free, 24/7.